Muzietto/es6-lambda-calculus/README.md

     def SUM = λx.λy.x+y --> SUM x = λy.x+y --> SUM x y = x+y // NB: "def" appears only in the first equation!!

-NB: things like `pippo*2` and `x+y` are used here just to give an idea of what function bodies are made for.
+NB: things like `pippo*2` and `x+y` are used here just to give an idea of what function bodies are made for, but they are not legitimate.
 Actually function bodies can host only precise λ-expressions.
 The most relevant function bodies contain __function applications__.

 #### why use EcmaScript 6?